Operation Crimp: Tunnels of Cu Chi, 9 January 1966

 Australian soldier in Viet Cong tunnel uncovered during Operation Crimp.

 The process of breaking into and exploring the communist tunnels began on 9 January, with the objective now switching to the location, clearance and destruction of the tunnel complexes.
 Whereas standard US Army practice was to seal, blow up or otherwise attempt to render tunnel systems unusable with smoke, tear gas and explosives before quickly moving on, the Australians spent the next few days laboriously searching and mapping the complexes they found using military engineers.
 Led by MacGregor, the Australian sappers from 3 Field Troop systematically tackled the tunnels, using telephone line and compasses to plot the subterranean passages.
 Small-scale contacts between the communists and the Australians continued and MacGregor was later awarded the Military Cross for his leadership.

 Originally constructed in 1945 by the Viet Minh during the fighting with the French in the First Indochina War, the tunnels at Cu Chi had taken decades to build but later had lain dormant after the war until 1960, when they were reactivated.
 Since then they had endured constant bombing, all the while being expanded.
 By 1965 they formed an underground maze of passages, fighting tunnels, meeting rooms and food caches, stretching from Saigon to the Cambodian border.
 Given their headquarters function, the tunnels were equipped with an array of communications and medical facilities and were defended by interlocking arcs of fire and connecting fire tunnels.
-Dug into hard clay which had largely protected them from American bombing, some trenches were reported as being more 1.8 m deep, and some tunnels as long as 460 m, while numerous side tunnels led from the main tunnels.
+Dug into hard clay which had largely protected them from American bombing, some trenches were reported as being more than 1.8 m deep, and some tunnels as long as 460 m, while numerous side tunnels led from the main tunnels.
 In places the system was between one, two and even three levels deep.
 The network was so extensive that they were rumoured to be able to hold 5,000 men, many of whom lived underground for up to six months at a time.
 On seeing the tunnels one American soldier described them at the time as "the New York subway".